-The Master of Science in Chemical Physics curriculum consists of a total of 30 credit hours.
-Within these 30 credits are a required Core of 12 hours, Skills and Research requirements of nine hours (including a thesis of six hours), and Electives of nine hours.
+The Master of Science in Chemistry curriculum consists of a total of 30 credit hours.
+Within these 30 credits are a required core of 12 hours, skills and research requirements of nine hours (including a thesis of six hours), and nine hours of electives.
 To graduate from the program, the student must complete 30 hours of credit and maintain a 3.0 GPA.